“Matters of State” or “administrative matters”: the scope of the House of Justice

 O ye beloved of the Lord!
 It is incumbent upon you to be submissive to all monarchs that are just and to show your fidelity to every righteous king.
 Serve ye the sovereigns of the world with utmost truthfulness and loyalty.
 Show obedience unto them and be their well-wishers.
 Without their leave and permission do not meddle with political affairs (‘umuur-e siyaasii), for disloyalty to the just sovereign is disloyalty to God Himself.
 (Will and Testament 15)

 It could be that because Shoghi Effendi translated ‘umuur-e siyaasii as ‘political affairs’ here, the committee translating the Ishraqat and Bisharat felt obliged to give the phrase a similar meaning, if not exactly the same wording.
 In the Will and Testament, however, ‘political affairs’ are firmly under the control of civil rulers, whereas using the same translation in the new translation of Ishraqat and Bisharat puts political affairs in the hands of the Bahai House of Justice!
 Consistency in translation here produces inconsistency in teachings.
-Abdu’l-Baha’s use of siyaasii in the Will and Testament (and frequently in the Sermon on the Art of Governance) is more modern than Baha’u’llah’s usage in the Ishraqat, as the word shifts its meaning to reflect the development of an autonomous political sphere in the formerly patrimonial lands of the Middle East.
+Abdu’l-Baha’s use of siyaasii in the Will and Testament (and frequently in The Art of Governance) is more modern than Baha’u’llah’s usage in the Ishraqat, as the word shifts its meaning to reflect the development of an autonomous political sphere in the formerly patrimonial lands of the Middle East.

 The ninth Ishraq, the last numbered section, returns to the role of religion in society: